sedenardi/sandersdenardi.com/src/pages/2017-11-21-universal-multi-page-react/index.md

 hydrate(element, container);
 ```

-- Create a Webpack file with <a href="https://webpack.js.org/concepts/entry-points/#multi-page-application" target="_blank">multiple entry points</a> so that multiple files are generated
+- Create a Webpack file with [multiple entry points](https://webpack.js.org/concepts/entry-points/#multi-page-application) so that multiple files are generated
 - For production environments, add a separate `vendor` entry and uglify the output javascript files

 #### Server